denzhel/denzhel.github.io/_posts/2020-05-03-cluster-autoscaler-issue.md

 After the upgrade(for me it was 0.X -> 1.15), auto-discovery stopped working.

-We then realized the tags was changed to:
+We then realized the tags were changed to:

 ```